-A big bonus: Our newly acquired knowledge could easily be transferred to all the products in our line.
+A big bonus: Our newly acquired knowledge could easily be transferred to all our other products.

-The Ziplongs® have won a number of prizes in the last few years, and achieved top-scores in tests all over the world.
+The Ziplongs® has won a number of prizes in the last years, and achieved top-scores in tests all over the world.

-In the winter of 2016 our factory at the time received a new batch of wool.
-When the first products came off out of the factory and hit our customers, we quickly realised that something was wrong.
+In winter of 2016 our factory at the time received a new batch of wool.
+When the first products from that batch reached our customers, we quickly realised that something was wrong.
 Some of the new products had small tears and weaknesses in the fabric that would expand when handled.

 Long story short:

 After talking to a lot of disappointed customers and replacing just as many new products, we moved our production to a (much) bigger and more suitable factory i Lithuania called Utenos.
 In Utenos the wool is knitted and the products are sewn in the same location.
-This increases the manufacturers sense of ownership for the end-product, and gives a whole new world of control over the process - from yarn to end product.
+This increases the manufacturers sense of ownership for the end product, and gives a whole new world of control over the process - from yarn to Ziplongs®.

 If you are one of the customers that experienced this, we encourage you to contact us at firstname.lastname@example.org, and you will get a new product.

-While most people in the clothing-business get to "borrow" patterns and styles from each other, we have had to keep inventing each detail for ourselves.
-There is no-one to copy.
-But even though we have developed a concept loved by many, we have to admin that we have had our "childhood illnesses".
+While most people in the clothing industry get to "borrow" patterns and styles from each other, we have had to keep inventing every detail ourselves.
+There is no one to copy.
+Even though we have developed a concept loved by many, we have to admin that we have had our "childhood illnesses".